guillaumem-theodo/aws-workout/2-computing/205-alb/README.md

 - the workers must be located in private subnets `net-102-subnet-3` and/or `net-102-subnet-4` (put 2 workers in one subnet, the remaining worker in the other subnet)
 - the workers do no need public IPs (since they are in a private subnet)
+- each worker must download and install HTTPD package like in tutorial `202`
+- each worker must be created and boot after the create of the NAT Gateway (to be able to access internet through NAT)
 - each worker must start an HTTPD server like in tutorial `202`
 - the workers must be launched within a Private Security Group `cpu-205-sg-3`
 - the Private Security Group `cpu-205-sg-3` must allow incoming HTTP from the Public Security Group `cpu-205-sg-1`
 - the Private Security Group `cpu-205-sg-3` must allow incoming SSH from the Bastion Security Group `cpu-205-sg-2`
 - the Private Security Group `cpu-205-sg-3`  must allow outgoing traffic to everywhere

 3️⃣ Install Internet Gateway for Internet access (in and out)